-singer Dierks Bentley quickly made a name for himself in 2003 when he sent his debut single "What Was I Thinkin'" to #1 on the country charts.
+Country Music singer Frederick Dierks Bentley quickly made a name for himself in 2003 when he sent his debut single "What Was I Thinkin'" to #1 on the country charts.
 What followed is a mainstream country career with a bit more traditional leanings than most.
-Although his name is maybe not the most recognizable outside the genre, he has maintained a steady following and a solid streak of hits, interrupted only by his detour into bluegrass with Up on the Ridge
+Although his name is maybe not the most recognizable outside the genre, he has maintained a steady following and a solid streak of hits.

 - Dierks Bentley (2003)